 When we set off from the dock aboard the Strikeology, you are in for a day of fishing like you’ve probably never experienced before.
 We will set out for the ultimate open ocean fishing grounds where you can catch your fair share of fish.
 Some of the fish that you may catch include Ahi (Yellowfin Tuna), Aku (Skipjack Tuna), Blue Marlin, Mahi Mahi (Dorado or Dolphin Fish), Ono (Wahoo), Sailfish and Striped Marlin.
 Sport fishing is both challenging and fun at the same time.
-Dedicated anglers have been coming to Oahu for many years for4r the fishing grounds which are abundant with many types of fish.

 What is So Great About Fishing on Oahu?